Air Fryer Baja Fish Tacos are similar to tacos you find at the taco stands along Baja California.

 - Simple Corn Salsa

-Using tongs, coat chicken with egg mixture and then into Flour mixture, making sure pieces are completely coated.
+- Using tongs, coat fish with egg mixture and then into Flour mixture, making sure pieces are completely coated.
 Shake off excess flour.

-Spray Strips generously with Oil and then place the Filets into Air Fryer Basket (with or without a Parchment Round), Oil side down.
-Generously spray tops of Stripss with Oil.
+- Spray Strips generously with Oil and then place the Filets into Air Fryer Basket (with or without a Parchment Round), Oil side down.
+Generously spray tops of strips with Oil.